almibe/talks/ligature-storage/pres.md

  * They are very complicated, and even established libraries like JENA only partially support them
    * https://jena.apache.org/documentation/notes/iri.html
  * Since RDF is focused on the Semantic Web simple identifiers don't make sense
- * Since I want to support local only datasets I'm fine with allowing much simpler identifiers
+ * Since I want to focus on supporting local datasets mainly I'm fine with allowing much simpler identifiers

 ---